mwillems2301-rgb/Daily-Philosophy/README.md

 └── README.md

 ## Troubleshooting

-Job fails only on the last step ("Save last-sent date") -> Almost always a permissions issue.
-See "Permissions Note" above.

 Nothing appears on TRMNL after the workflow succeeds -> Check TRMNL_WEBHOOK_UUID is the UUID only (not the full URL), and that